informatics-isi-edu/ermrest/user-doc/annotation.md

 The _id_ value for a foreign key is established using the `"id"` field of the related [2016 Foreign Key](#2016-foreign-key) annotation.

+### 2016 Abstracts Table

+`tag:isrd.isi.edu,2016:abstracts-table`

+This key indicates that the annotated table _abstracts_ another table.
+This means that they both represent the same _entity set_ but the abstraction has modified the representation of each entity in some way.

+Supported JSON payload patterns:

+- `{` ... `"schema" :` _sname_, `"table" :` _tname_ ... `}`: The table identified by _sname_:_tname_ is the base storage table being abstracted by the table bearing this annotation.
+- `{` ... `"contexts" : [` _context_ `,` ... `]` ... `}`: The abstraction is preferred in the listed application context(s).

+A table which abstracts another table _SHOULD_ have a non-null (primary) key which is also a foreign key to the table it abstracts.
+Otherwise, a consuming application would not know how to navigate from one abstracted representation of an entity to another representation from the base storage tables.

+Supported _context_ names:

+- `filter`: Any data-filtering control context, i.e. when prompting the user for column constraints or facets.
+- `compact`: Any compact, tabular presentation of data from multiple entities.
+- `detailed`: Any read-only, entity-level presentation.

+It is assumed that any application context that is performing mutation (record creation, deletion, or editing) MUST use a base entity storage table that is not an abstraction over another table.
+However, the use of the `detailed` context MAY offer an abstraction that augments the presentation of an existing record.
+An application offering mutation options while displaying an existing entity record might then present the data from the `detailed` abstraction but only offer editing or data-entry controls on the fields available from the base storage table.